upeiSNACKS/S.N.A.C.K.S/documentation/Project Plan.md

  - A small report showing the power consumption for each state
  - A list of options that can be taken/ a solution
  - An Arduino working on battery power
+ - All AWS services in the same region/communicating accross regions
+ - All AWS services in the same region
  - Dummy database with working API for data retrieval

 ### Sprint #4: February 11th to February 24th